Museo Nacional de Arte

 With booths of dark walnut and an ornate copper-colored ceiling (said to have been punctured by Pancho Villa’s bullet), this...

 This fine restaurant overlooking the grand Plaza Tolsá boasts an encyclopedic range of Mexican fare, from pre-Hispanic ant larvae and...

 Several blocks west of the Zócalo is this handsome square, named after Manuel Tolsá, the illustrious late-18th-century sculptor and architect who completed the Catedral Metropolitana.
 He also created the bronze equestrian statue of the Spanish king Carlos IV (who reigned from 1788 to 1808), which is the plaza’s centerpiece.
 It originally stood in the Zócalo.

 Opposite is the Palacio de Minería , where mining engineers were trained in the 19th century.
 Today it houses a branch of the national university’s engineering department.
 A neoclassical masterpiece, the palace was designed by Tolsá and built between 1797 and 1813.
 Visits are by guided tour only.
-The palace contains four meteorites that struck northern Mexico, one weighing more than 14 tons.
+The palace contains four meteorites that struck northern Mexico, one weighing more than 14 tonnes.
 There's also a museum on Tolsá’s life and work.